QualityWorksCG/qualitywatcher.cypress-reporter/README.md

 **includeAllCases** _boolean_ (optional:true) whether or not to include all test cases from each suite used

+**report** _boolean_ (optional) whether or not to send results to QualityWatcher

 > cypress.config.{ts|js}

+> NOTE: You will be adding options to a qualitywatcher key in reporterOptions

 ```javascript
 const { defineConfig } = require("cypress");